Holonomic D-modules with Betti structure: Betti structure in the one dimensional case

-Before explaining the condition for Betti structure in the one dimensional case, let us recall ``Riemann-Hilbert correspondence'' for holonomic $\nbigd$-module {\em on curves}, which are not necessarily regular singular.
+We know the well established theory on the general structure of holonomic $\nbigd$-modules on curves (the generalized Riemann-Hilbert correspondence).
+Namely, in the one dimensional case, we have a natural bijective correspondence between meromorphic flat bundles and local systems with Stokes structure, and any holonomic $\nbigd$-modules are described as the gluing of meromorphic flat bundles and skyscraper $\nbigd$-modules.
+We shall review it very briefly.
 For simplicity, we consider holonomic $\nbigd$-modules on $X=\Delta=\{|z|<1\}$ which may have a singularity at the origin $D=\{O\}$.